 FOOD POLICY COORDINATOR

 This is public health program work in food policy analysis, development, implementation and management to reduce the prevalence of obesity in Philadelphia by increasing access to healthy and affordable food and reducing access to unhealthy food.
 The employee in this class identifies priority policies, drafts policies, and develops and manages a strategic plan for adoption of policies.
 Significant to the work is contact with the Public Policy Attorney and departmental managers to select and implement nutrition policy changes that closely align with core strategies.
 This position serves as a representative for the Department of Public Health on food policy issues and includes the responsibility for supervision of one Food Policy Analyst.
-Work is performed under the direction of the Nutrition and Physical Activity Program Manager.
+Work is performed under the direction of an administrative superior.

 ALLOCATING FACTORS: (The following conditions must be met for a position to

 Researches complex issues to develop a range of policy options to address food access, affordability, and marketing issues; drafts policy solutions; develops strategies with appropriate timelines and action steps to ensure successful adoption or enactment of policies; monitors and reports on progress of key initiatives; coordinates meetings and reviews policies by departmental management and advisors.